Fall Callouts: The first week of September in a hybrid format.

-National Conference: A group of 20 PSWE members will be attending the WE20 Conference in New Orleans, LA from November 5-8.
-If you will also be in attendance, please let us know!
+National Conference: A group of PSWE members will be attending the WE20 Conference virtually from November 5-8.
+If you want to join let us know!

 There are a lot of great ways to get involved in Purdue SWE.
 For more information please explore the links below.
 To get involved or get more information, contact the chair in-charge of what you are interested in by looking at the executive board here or visit us during office hours!
 If you don't want to join a committee, we would love to see you at our events.
 You can also get involved by joining PSWE on BoilerLink!